push-protocol/push-sdk-starter-kit/README.md

 | Channels     | search a channel, <br/>get channel subscribers, <br/>is the logged-in user subscribed to the channel, <br/>opt in a channel, <br/>opt out a channel  | @epnsproject/sdk-restapi      |
 | Embed | sidebar notifications for the logged in user if subscribed on EPNS  |   @epnsproject/sdk-uiembed    |

 **We have extracted some snippets from the actual source code of the `starter-kit` files mentioned below to give you a snapshot view of what all SDK features are used in this dApp.
-But to make sure you are following along correctly please refer to the source code itself in the files mentioned.
-Also the detailed SDK docs are hyperlinked in the feature's header itself**
+But to make sure you are following along correctly please refer to the source code itself in the files mentioned.**

+<span style="text-decoration:underline; font-weight: bold">Also the detailed SDK docs are hyperlinked in the feature's header itself</span>

 *If you have got the wallet connection logic down, you can start referring from section [3](#3-features-usage) onwards.*